Seagate/cortx/doc/CORTX on JBOD.rst

      ./setup_ldap.sh --defaultpasswd --skipssl --forceclean

 3. After LDAP is setup on the three nodes, perform **LDAP Replication**.
-Refer the procedure below.
+Refer the procedure below.(On all 3 nodes)

 4. Configure **slapd.log** on all 3 nodes using the commands mentioned below.